H1B RFE: Everything You Need to Know

 Is the Applicant Needed?

-One of the key points of the application and RFE processes is to determine if the company has a need for the worker.
-If an alternative worker who is in the country is readily available, or if the foreign worker is not well suited to the job, then USCIS will probably deny the visa.
-This protects the applicant and the company.
+One of the key functions of the application and RFE processes is to determine if the company has a need for the worker.
+If an alternative worker is readily available, or if the foreign worker is not well-suited to the job, then USCIS will probably deny the visa.
+This protects both the applicant and the company.
 USCIS tries to prevent applicants from being brought into a company and given a different or lesser job than what was expected.
-USCIS will ask for proof that what the company wants the applicant to do matches job description.
+USCIS will ask for proof that what the company wants the applicant to do matches the job description.